 - (a) On January 22, 2013, the Company entered into a license agreement with Advanced NeuroRehabilitation, LLC ("ANR") for an exclusive right to ANR's patent pending technology, claims and knowhow.
 In addition to the issuance of 3,207,005 shares of common stock to ANR, the Company agreed to pay a 4% royalty on net revenue on the sales of devices covered by the patent-pending technology and services related to the therapy or use of devices covered by the patent-pending technology.
-For the three months ended March 31, 2020 and March 31, 2019, the Company recorded approximately \$5 thousand and \$27 thousand, respectively, in royalty expenses in its condensed consolidated statement of operations. - (b) On October 30, 2017, HMI amended the Asset Purchase Agreement with A&B (HK) Company Ltd. ("A&B") which specified that if the Company fails to obtain FDA marketing authorization for commercialization of or otherwise fails to ensure that the PoNS device is available for purchase by the U.S. Government by December 31, 2021, the Company would be subject to a \$2.0 million contract penalty payable to A&B, unless the Company receives an exemption for the requirement of FDA marketing authorization from the U.S. Army Medical Material Agency.
+For the three and six months ended June 30, 2020, the Company recorded approximately \$5 thousand and \$10 thousand, respectively, in royalty expenses in its condensed consolidated statement of operations and comprehensive (loss) income.
+For the three and six months ended June 30, 2019, the Company recorded approximately \$19 thousand and \$46 thousand, respectively, in royalty expenses in its condensed consolidated statement of operations and comprehensive (loss) income. - (b) On October 30, 2017, HMI amended the Asset Purchase Agreement with A&B (HK) Company Ltd. ("A&B") which specified that if the Company fails to obtain FDA marketing authorization for commercialization of or otherwise fails to ensure that the PoNS device is available for purchase by the U.S. Government by December 31, 2021, the Company would be subject to a \$2.0 million contract penalty payable to A&B, unless the Company receives an exemption for the requirement of FDA marketing authorization from the U.S. Army Medical Material Agency.
 In December 2018, the U.S. Army notified the Company that it was amending the Agreement such that the satisfaction of the obligation of the contract was changed from FDA marketing authorization of the PoNS device to submitting of an application for marketing authorization of the PoNS device with the FDA.
 As the Company submitted its application for marketing authorization of the PoNS device to the FDA on August 31, 2018, and with copies of the submission documents provided to the U.S. Army, the Company has met its obligation under the amended agreement.
-Based on this amendment the Company has determined that the possibility of a payment under this contractual penalty is remote. - (c) In March 2017, the Company entered into a lease for office space in Newtown, Pennsylvania.
-The initial term of the lease is from July 1, 2017 through December 31, 2022, with an option to extend until 2027.
-In July 2017, the Company amended the contract to commence the lease on July 17, 2017 through January 16, 2023, with an option to extend until January 2028.
-Lease extension options were not included in the lease term as it was not reasonably certain that the Company would elect to utilize the option to extend.
-Monthly rent plus utilities will be approximately \$20 thousand per month beginning in January 2018 with a 3% annual increase.
+Based on this amendment the Company has determined that the possibility of a payment under this contractual penalty is remote.